Discover Your "Pivot Point" and Empower Your Brand

 [bctt tweet=”By aligning with an attribute vs. a product, you can expand and grow your company in new directions.”]

 Volvo could easily market a child car seat with their reputation for safety.
 Nike’s affirmative “Just Do It,” captured the essence of their brand message, and created a committed fan base that buys everything from sunglasses and shorts to watches and golf balls.
 Not bad for a running shoe company.

 Product-identified companies struggle in the long run

 Meanwhile, companies with product based identities continue to face significant challenges.
 According to USA Today, Radio Shack spent a good portion of a $200 million annual ad budget defining themselves as “The Shack” to avoid the outmoded image of radios.
 Pizza Hut attempted to shed its pizza only image by becoming “The Hut.”
-CompUSA suffered in sales with its commodity brand name, while Best Buy (attribute based) continues performed well.
+CompUSA suffered in sales with its commodity brand name, while Best Buy (attribute based) continues to perform well.
 Books-A-Million works hard to be more than an online book store, while Amazon successfully offers a rich diversity of products.

-Here’s another take on it.
-Consumers associate attribute based brands with adjectives, (i.e. cool, smart, trustworthy, exciting, professional) vs. nouns, (i.e. computers, cars, furniture, clothes) So ask yourself these questions…
+Here’s another take on it: Consumers associate attribute based brands with adjectives, (i.e. cool, smart, trustworthy, exciting, professional) vs. nouns, (i.e. computers, cars, furniture, clothes) So ask yourself these questions…

 How do your customers define your company and products?

 Does your company name remind people of your products or your benefits?

 Would customers buy t-shirts with your company name on them?